petarturukalo/rpibld/README.md

 renamed to `/boot/kernel7l.img` so it is loaded by the third stage bootloader instead of the kernel.
-Although this is implemented as a redundant step in the boot sequence, it is done because the first three bootloader stages are run on the VideoCore/VPU, while the loaded "kernel" is run on the ARM CPU - and there is far more official documentation available for the ARM CPU than the VPU.
+Although this is implemented as a redundant step in the boot sequence, it is done because the first three bootloader stages are run on the VideoCore/VPU, while the loaded "kernel" is run on the ARM CPU, and there is far more official documentation available for the ARM CPU than the VPU.